BlueTree242/InfiniteBuckets/README.md

 Configuration:

-You can use "%cost%" in the 'subtractMoney' and the lore messages You can use "%permission%" in the 'notEnoughPermissions' message
+- You can use "%cost%" in the 'subtractMoney' and the lore messages
+- You can use "%permission%" in the 'notEnoughPermissions' message

-If a message is empty (like this '') then the message will not be sent if cost is at 0 then no money will be removed and no message will be sent
+- If a message is empty (like this '') then the message will not be sent
+- If cost is at 0 then no money will be removed and no message will be sent

 Once the config is reloaded with /infbucket reload.
-Then every existing bucket will automatically be updated once held
+Then every existing bucket will automatically be updated once the player holds the item.

 Permissions: